roman-milk/roman-milk.github.io/the-coin-collection.md

+===

- ****** The Coin Collection ****** byJust_Plain_Bob© So back to what would I do if the assholes gave up and didn't roll over on Annie?
+So back to what would I do if the assholes gave up and didn't roll over on Annie?
 I had no proof of Annie's involvement and that meant the only way I could get her out of my life would be to divorce her.
 That would mean an asset split of fifty/fifty and I would probably end up having to pay alimony.
 To a woman who had set me up to die?
 No fucking way!
 I'd kill her before I would let that happen and I'd make damned sure that she knew why I was doing it.

  Naturally since my worst case scenario was the one that let Annie walk it was the one that I got.